RoboJackets/urc-drone/urc_aruco/README.md

 ## Aruco Location

-Focuses on using info from Aruco Detector (to which this node publishes) to determine coordinates of the drone.
+Focuses on using info from Aruco Detector (to which this node publishes) to determine GPS coordinates of the drone.